1990 Luzon earthquake

 The 1990 Luzon earthquake occurred on July 16 at 4:26 p.m.
-(PDT) or 3:26 p.m.
-(PST) on the densely populated island of Luzon in the Philippines.
+(PHDT) on the densely populated island of Luzon in the Philippines.
 The shock had a surface-wave magnitude of 7.8 and produced a 125 km-long ground rupture that stretched from Dingalan to Kayapa.
 The event was a result of strike-slip movements along the Philippine Fault and the Digdig Fault within the Philippine fault system.
 The earthquake's epicenter was near the town of Rizal, Nueva Ecija, northeast of Cabanatuan.
 An estimated 1,621 people were killed, most of the fatalities located in Central Luzon and the Cordillera region.

 Geology

 The Philippine archipelago represents a complex plate boundary between the Philippine Sea and Eurasian plates.
 To the east, oceanic lithosphere subducts westwards beneath the islands along the Philippine Trench.
 Off the west coast of Luzon, the Manila Trench accommodates eastward subduction.
 To its east is the East Luzon Trench, a convergent boundary that separates the Philippine Trench by a transform fault.
 The left-lateral strike-slip Philippine fault system runs through the islands.
 It is one of the longest strike-slip faults in the world.
 Understanding of its geology and earthquake history is limited.
 It extends north–south for 1,300 km from Mindanao to northern Luzon.
 On Luzon, the fault branches into multiple splay segments including the northerly trending Digdig Fault.

 The event was one of the largest continental strike-slip earthquakes of the century.
 It was associated with a 125 km long surface rupture on the Philippine Fault System.
 Rupture occurred bilaterally, extending from the hypocenter, but most of the rupture occurred northwest for 75–100 km.
 About 25 km north of the epicenter, the largest slip was estimated at 10–15 m.
 Slip gradually decreased away from the zone.
 The Digdig Fault displayed 5–6 m of left-lateral displacement.
 Aftershocks occurred along a 100 km length of the fault.
 They displayed a range of focal mechanism including strike-slip, normal and thrust faulting.